hashicorp/nomad/website/source/docs/job-specification/periodic.html.md

 }
 ```

-The periodic expression is always evaluated in the **UTC timezone** to ensure
+The periodic expression by default evaluates in the **UTC timezone** to ensure
 consistent evaluation when Nomad spans multiple time zones.

 ## `periodic` Requirements